 Another sign of illness in dogs is a change in their thirst level or drinking habits.
 A dog that won’t drink water or drinks too much water might be unwell and dealing with a fever or kidney problems.

 Unexplained weight gain or weight loss is another sign of illness in dogs.
-You can use this body condition score for dogs to see if your canine friend’s weight is within the healthy range.
+You can use a body condition score for dogs (and a dog BMI calculator) to see if your canine friend’s weight is within the healthy range.
 If your dog starts to look skinnier than usual, or if they’ve put on a few pounds recently, talk to your vet to find the underlying cause.

 Behavioral changes